-I live in Herefordshire near the ancient town of Ross-on-Wye and nestling close to the Royal Forest of Dean.
+I live in Herefordshire near the ancient town of Ross-on-Wye which nestles close to the Royal Forest of Dean.
 I love stitching in many of its forms as well as experiments with fabric paints, fabric pencils and wooden print blocks.
-Since retiring I have learned how to use embroidery machines and enjoyed the wide variety of commercial embroidery designs before moving on to learn free-motion machine embroidery.
-I’ve completed a distance learning, Level 3 City & Guilds Patchwork & Quilting course.
-Now I’m in the final stages of another City & Guilds Level 3 Hand Embroidery course, also completed on-line with the School of Stitched Textiles.
+After retiring I learned how to use embroidery machines and enjoyed the wide variety of commercial embroidery designs before moving on to learn free-motion machine embroidery.
+Since then I’ve completed a Level 3 City & Guilds Patchwork & Quilting course and recently finished a City & Guilds Level 3 Hand Embroidery course.

-This is a scene created from strips of fabric cut to curved shapes and bonded to a background, then printed with wooden printing blocks, machine embroidered and finally adding embroidery finishing touches.
+This is a scene I created from strips of fabric cut to curved shapes and bonded to a background, then printed with wooden printing blocks.
+It was machine embroidered and then finished with some hand embroidery.